 That presented Coach Blake Shelton, People Magazine’s “Sexiest Man Alive,” with an opportunity to steal Kohanski, which he took.
 And it was a good decision, because Kohanski channeled Stevie Nick‘s for a second time and blew everyone away with an epic version of “Landslide,” eventually becoming the highest-ranked song on iTunes among The Voice artists during the “Knockout Rounds” when it landed at No. 12.

-Her version of Dido‘s “Thank You” reached No. 17 on iTunes, placing her second behind Team Adam Levine‘s Addison Agen, who broke the Top Ten, when “She Used To Be Mine” got to No. 9 in the chart.
+Her version of Dido‘s “Thank You” reached No. 17 on iTunes, placing her second behind Team Adam Levine‘s Addison Agen, who broke the Top Ten with “She Used To Be Mine,” reaching No. 9 in the chart.

 Needless to say, Kohanski has quickly become a fan favorite, and her performance of Bonnie Tyler’s seminal ’80’s power ballad “Total Eclipse of the Heart” only cemented her status.

 Kohanski said people have been asking her to perform “Total Eclipse of the Heart” by Bonnie Tyler since her audition.
 She admitted that she was intimidated by the range of the song at first, but was ultimately happy with the choice, because it proves that her supporters understand her artistry.
 Coach Shelton assisted her during rehearsals, complimenting her for her ability to make any song sound unique, and she was a stellar choice to the show.
 Kohanski’s performance was incredibly powerful, and she received a standing ovation from all four coaches.
 Coach Shelton said she absolutely set the bar.